 The peak period is the second stage of opiate withdrawal, and it typically begins within 72 hours after you take your last dose of opiates.
 Withdrawal symptoms are usually at their worst during this stage, which may cause you to feel like you have the flu or another illness.
 During the peak period, you may experience ongoing nausea and vomiting, making it extremely important to drink plenty of water and eat nutritious foods.
 If nausea makes it difficult to eat normal meals, stick with soup, pudding, mashed potatoes and other foods that are easy on the stomach and don’t require a lot of chewing.

-You may experience the following symptoms during this stage of withdrawal:
+You may experience the following opiate withdrawal symptoms during this stage:

 - Abdominal cramps

 - Goosebumps and chills